RadotJar/faraway-fastness/_notes/blog-collection.md

 Filling in the Blanks - More amateurish but I have enjoyed it in the past.
 Maybe the rolls are too many and too detailed.

+Raging Swan Press, Wilderness Dressing - Seems really good for events on a crawl.
+Stocking may also be decent.